 During the drive up north you will pass beautiful lush green rice fields, rural and local villages alternated with beautiful Balinese temples.
 If you are renting a moped, you will find this ride very enjoyable and you might even want to stop and take a moment to appreciate the beautiful surroundings.

 The waterfall entrance is easy to find on Google Maps, you can see it when you get closer.
 At a bamboo Bali hut with ‘Leke Leke’ on it you can park your moped for free and walk to the official entrance.

 Best time to visit Leke Leke waterfall

 If you want to avoid the crowds and have the best light to take photos you should arrive before 12PM.
 But always check the weather forecast before you make your way to a waterfall.
 The steps can get slippery very quickly which makes the walk back a bit tricky.

 You can easily combine a visit to Leke Leke with a visit to Nungnung waterfall as both are close to each other.

 What to expect at Leke Leke waterfall

-As long as you follow the signs, you will have no trouble finding it.
+The path is very straight forward and well signposted.
 After you cross the bamboo bridge it is only a few minutes left until you will see the first glimpse of the beautiful Leke Leke waterfall.
 Nestled within a cove and covered by lush greens plants, this is a true beauty of a waterfall!

-The water of Leke Leke flows calm and graceful.
-It’s a photographers dream, and especially if you have a tripod with you, you can take beautiful long exposure pictures here.
+The water of fall flows calm and gracefully down into the natural pool.
+It’s a photographers dream with the lush surroundings.
+And especially if you have a tripod with you, you can take beautiful long exposure pictures here.

 Photo tips for Leke Leke waterfall

 There are actually only a few angles to shoot this waterfall properly from.
 The waterfall is perfectly coved with lush plants and the large boulder on the bottom makes it the perfect spot to put a model on and pose by the waterfall.
 You really need a wide angle lens to capture the whole fall.
 But with a zoomlens you can create other nice close up shots of the bottom of the waterfall.